Galesburg Speedway General Rules & Procedures

 - Galesburg Speedway officials reserve the right to request a doctor’s release at any time, for the driver to participate at Galesburg Speedway.

 - Driver and car changes are permitted only prior to the official start of the race.
 The official start of a race is when the field enters the track, and goes out onto the racing surface.
 When determining the official start, one lap does not have to be completed.
 However, scoring for position does not begin until one green flag lap has been completed.
 All cars will need to enter the track under their own power to get start money and points.
 After that point, no change of driver is permitted.
 Any driver making a change will go to the tail of the field in the lesser race that the driver/car combination is qualified for (Example: If the driver is qualified for the A Feature and the car is qualified for the B feature, the car with the new driver will start tail of the B Feature.)
-Points earned will be awarded to the driver starting the race.
+Points and payout earned will be awarded to the driver starting the race.
 If a driver wishes to change cars prior to the event start, only the driver or crew chief is allowed to inform the Race Director in the Tower of the change prior to the start of the race.
-If this does not occur, the driver will forfeit all points and payout earned in the event.
+If this does not occur, the driver may forfeit all points and payout earned in the event.

 - On a yellow or red flag that happens on the start of a race, any car(s) that enter the pits will go to the tail of the field, even though a full lap has not been completed.
 On a red flag, a driver may exit their car to check over their own car but can only make adjustments on their own car without any tools or assistance from anyone.
 The driver must be back in their car ready to go when the yellow flag comes out.
 Violation will result in the car being placed at the rear of the field.